bic-berkeley/psych-214-fall-2016/path_manipulation.rst

     >>> dirname is os.path.dirname
     True

-``dirname`` gives the directory name from a full file path.
-It works correctly for Unix paths on Unix machines, and Windows paths on Windows machines:
+The ``dirname`` function gives the directory name from a full file path.
+It works correctly for Unix paths on Unix machines, and Windows paths on Windows
+machines:

 .. nbplot::